 The Chinese plan envisages a sort of "double channel".
 One thing that we Italians would translate into the Latin motto "Si vis pacem, para bellum".
 Armed with knowledge and production factors: ready for dialogue, but also to do it alone.

 Other points of the new Chinese plan

-Other objectives of the new Chinese plan, which should be concretized in the coming months before the approval by the Chinese parliament next year?
+Other objectives of the new Chinese plan, which should be materialized in the coming months before approval by the Chinese parliament next year?

 Three central themes: environment, military force, Hong Kong and Taiwan.

-The Chinese government, thanks to the country's rapid growth in the renewables sector, has set long-term targets for reducing emissions.
+The Chinese government, on the strength of the country's rapid growth in the renewables sector, has set long-term targets for reducing emissions.
 This will accelerate the shift to electric vehicles and increase nuclear, solar, hydro and wind power (the latter in China is booming).

 The party has established a new Chinese for greater synchronization between economic development and defense.
 Xi's goal is to build a world-class army by 2049.
-The communiqué called for speeding up defense modernization and "achieving the unity of a prosperous country and a strong army."
+The communiqué called for accelerating defense modernization and "realizing the unity of a prosperous country and a strong army."